Academic Profile : Faculty

 Assistant Professor, School of Social Sciences

-Culture and cognition, religious cognition, supernatural beliefs, anthropomorphism, judgments and decision-making, embodiment and metaphorical cognition, temporal reasoning, self-regulatory processes.
+Culture and cognition, religious cognition, superstitious beliefs, anthropomorphism of God, judgments and decision-making, learning.

 - Dialogical Inquiry: Developing Quantitative Instruments for Profiling Future Skills